 - 11. A party may designate pre-filed testimony and exhibits as confidential pursuant to this Protective Order.
 The specific grounds for the confidential designation shall be stated in writing at the time the designation is made or the testimony filed.
 Any party obtaining confidential information may use or refer to such information in pre-filed or oral testimony provided that the confidentiality is maintained, unless otherwise ordered by the Commission. - 12.
 If information to be disclosed in response to a data request contains confidential information designated by another party in this docket, the furnishing party shall maintain the confidential status by marking the information as confidential and only provide response to parties that have signed nondisclosure certificates.
-If information that a party intends to use in this proceeding or that would be disclosed in response to a data request contains confidential information obtained from a source outside of this proceeding, the party intending to use or provide the confidential information must notify the original source which claimed confidential status to allow that entity to decide whether to claim confidentiality in this proceeding. - 13.
-When pleadings, pre-filed testimony, or exhibits include confidential information, the parties are to follow these procedures:
+If information that a party intends to use in this proceeding or that would be disclosed in response to a data request contains confidential information obtained from a source outside of this proceeding, the party intending to use or provide the confidential information must notify the original source which claimed confidential status to allow that entity to decide whether to claim confidentiality in this proceeding.

-- a.
-File seven9 copies of the complete document, including all confidential information.
+- 13. When pleadings, pre-filed testimony, or exhibits include confidential information, the parties are to follow these procedures: - a.
 The cover is to clearly state "CONFIDENTIAL VERSION."
-Confidential pages shall be stamped "CONFIDENTIAL," and the specific confidential information shall be identified by being underlined. - b.
+Each page of the document shall be stamped "CONFIDENTIAL," and the specific confidential information shall be identified by being underlined. - b.
 File one copy with the confidential portions redacted, for use as a public document.
-The cover is to clearly state "PUBLIC VERSION." - c.
-File one copy of the pages that contain confidential information in a separate envelope marked "CONFIDENTIAL."
-This filing will be maintained in the docket room file under seal.
-If there are multiple pages with confidential information and it is impracticable to separate the pages with the confidential information, the party may file instead one copy of the entire document that is stamped "CONFIDENTIAL." - Parties have the right to object to the admissibility of confidential information on standard evidentiary grounds such as relevance.
+The cover is to clearly state "PUBLIC VERSION." - 14.
+Confidential testimony may be offered or subject to cross-examination at hearings.
+Parties have the right to object to the admissibility of confidential information on standard evidentiary grounds such as relevance.
 Confidential information that is received into evidence will be kept under seal.
 Confidential information shall be discussed only after the hearing is closed to all persons except the Commission, its Staff, hearing examiners, court reporters, attorneys of record and individuals to whom the designated information is available under the terms of this Protective Order.
 Parties shall make every effort at hearings to ask and answer questions in such a way as to preserve the confidentiality of the information without the need to close the hearing.
 The transcript of live testimony or oral argument disclosing confidential information shall be kept under seal and copies provided only to persons entitled to access to confidential information.
 Neither the parties nor their attorneys shall disclose or provide copies of the contents of such transcripts to anyone other than those who may have access to the designated information under the terms of this Protective Order. - 15.
 If a party disagrees with a claim that information is confidential or should not be disclosed, the parties shall first attempt to resolve the dispute on an informal basis.
 If the parties cannot resolve the dispute informally, the party contesting the confidential treatment may file a motion with the Commission.
 Commission Staff should also be prepared to challenge a confidential designation when Staff believes the information does not meet the definition of confidential information.
 When a dispute concerning confidentiality is brought before the Commission, the Commission will review the matter to determine (1) if the party claiming confidentiality has met its burden of establishing the confidential designation is proper, and (2) whether disclosure is warranted under K.S.A.
 66-1220a.
 The contested information shall not be disclosed pending the Commission's ruling.